FIXED STARS: Major Stars | 1000+ Stars | Constellations | About

 LEO is the strongest sign of the life-giving Sun.
 One born under Leo should receive many benefits, being endowed with physical as well as spiritual force.
 Leo’s do not submit to limitations or bend to one’s will.
 They have the ability to organize and direct.
 They need to practice self-control.
 Leo’s strong love for children and a desire to protect the weak, for frailty in others, calls forth Leo’s stronger side.
 Leo is imbued with gambling spirit, be it life itself or monetarily.
 Leo’s gain more through mental than physical exercise.
 Generally, Leo’s are born with pleasing personalities and a keen appreciation of ‘things’.
 Whoever tries to dominate Leo, finds Leo soon becomes rebellious.
 Leo is centered on home life, but there may also be much dissatisfaction and inharmony.
 Leo’s who become despondent impedes their recovery from illness.

-NEGATIVE LEO’S: Are often arrogant and overbearing, blusterers, pompous, self-centered with blatant displays of generosity and outwardly they may appear genial and democratic, in practice they are just the opposite and develop a patronizing attitude towards others.
+Negatively; Leo’s are often arrogant and overbearing, blusterers, pompous, self-centered with blatant displays of generosity and outwardly they may appear genial and democratic, in practice they are just the opposite and develop a patronizing attitude towards others.

-Positive Keywords: Courage, leadership ability, dignity, prideful, generosity, regal personality, independent, optimistic.
+(+) Positive: Courage, leadership ability, dignity, prideful, generosity, regal personality, independent, optimistic.

-Negative Keywords: Dictatorial, impatient, stubbornness, destructive, great extremes.
+(–) Negative: Dictatorial, impatient, stubbornness, destructive, great extremes.

-Positive: Endows its natives with the desire to rule, the native has a commanding dignity,’ an inclination for organization and supervision, one who is generous, one who has a gallant independent personality, one who is ambitious and determined, a courageous person, a good ‘showman’.
+SUN IN LEO (+) Endows its natives with the desire to rule, the native has a commanding dignity,’ an inclination for organization and supervision, one who is generous, one who has a gallant independent personality, one who is ambitious and determined, a courageous person, a good ‘showman’.
 A constructive elevating personality, the ability to direct, one who is broadminded, disposed to be generous, has good vitality, is positive in thought and action.

-Negative: The native tends to be arrogant, hastily forms opinions, has too many likes and dislikes, a dogmatic person, a tendency to shirk duties, obligations.
+SUN IN LEO (–) The native tends to be arrogant, hastily forms opinions, has too many likes and dislikes, a dogmatic person, a tendency to shirk duties, obligations.
 Sometimes quick-tempered, one who is snobbish, of a pompous nature, a blusterer, a self-centered showoff.
 One who seeks power and authority.
 Native presents blatant displays of generosity, is patronizing, abuses powers of leadership, seeks praise of efforts by others.

-Positive: Endows its native with pride, a dramatic type personality, faithfulness and sincerity, a love for leadership.
+MOON IN LEO (+) Endows its native with pride, a dramatic type personality, faithfulness and sincerity, a love for leadership.
 One who is farsighted, ambitious, self-confident, and self-reliant.
 One who is honorable, magnanimous, candid and of a persevering nature.
 A tendency to lead, not follow.
 One who is fond of dress, home and orderliness.
 One who is free-hearted by nature and has a love of pleasure.

-Negative: The native is conceited, jealous, entertains selfish motives.
+MOON IN LEO (–) The native is conceited, jealous, entertains selfish motives.
 Has an overbearing manner, is a social climber, may be unfaithful, develops into a ‘pushy’ arrogant person.
 A gambler with life or whatever.
 Is fond of too much pleasure, entertainment and social affairs.
 Develops a disregard for facts.
 May be boastful.
 An insincere person, one of an insensitive nature.
 A tendency to ‘bull’ their way through any situation.
 Ostentatiousness.

-Positive: Endows its natives with an impressionable and optimistic nature, one who is persistent, ambitious and appreciative.
+MERCURY IN LEO (+) Endows its natives with an impressionable and optimistic nature, one who is persistent, ambitious and appreciative.
 The native has a tendency to ‘lead and direct’.
 One with determination and plenty of self-confidence.
 The native has a strong positive, persevering intellect, can be blunt and outspoken.
 Has high ideals and may become a good organizer.
 One who can be witty, entertaining and dramatically eloquent.
 A strong-minded, dogmatic pleasure-loving person.

-Negative: Native develops a tendency to brag, be too abrupt, rude and crude, prejudiced.
+MERCURY IN LEO (–) Native develops a tendency to brag, be too abrupt, rude and crude, prejudiced.
 Blunt in speech, overbearing in attitude.
 Too demanding and tactless.
 One who is officious, arrogant and fickle.
 Of a low sensual nature.
 Inconstant in affections.

-Positive: Endows its natives with an appreciative, companionable nature.
+VENUS IN LEO (+) Endows its natives with an appreciative, companionable nature.
 One who is chivalrous, tends to be graceful and attractive, diplomatic and sociable.
 A fondness for pleasure and travel.
 The native is warm-hearted and loyal.
 Has the ability to turn their desires on and off at will.
 Open-minded and sensible.

-Negative: The native may develop an insensitive nature, become extravagant and somewhat of a spendthrift.
+VENUS IN LEO (–) The native may develop an insensitive nature, become extravagant and somewhat of a spendthrift.
 There will be a tendency to be cold and selfish.
 A tendency to misdirect dramatic inclinations.
 The native can almost at will become sensual or reverse themselves and be cold and selfish.
 An insincere nature.

-Positive: Endows its natives with a venturesome, active, industrious nature.
+MARS IN LEO (+) Endows its natives with a venturesome, active, industrious nature.
 One who is fearless and independent in all their dealings.
 Native has a keen sense of honor and responsibility.
 Native is enthusiastic, enterprising and outspoken, even to the point of creating embarrassment.
 One who is strong, forceful and determined in argument.
 A sincere companion, far sighted, open-minded and some tendency to be idealistic.
 The native can be forceful in carrying out assignments and has good organizing ability.
 Native is ardent in their admiration for the opposite sex.
 One who is venturesome and often takes pride in their ability to take risks.

-Negative: Imparts to its natives a bombastic, overly enthusiastic manner.
+MARS IN LEO (–) Imparts to its natives a bombastic, overly enthusiastic manner.
 One who has a fiery temper, subject to foolhardiness, recklessness.
 A danger of inordinate affection.
 Native is overbearing- and of a suspicious attitude.
 One who is insincere and inconsiderate.
 Subject to unbridled passions.
-[1]
+[15]

 Noonan (1984)